Take the Next Step

 View Bachelor of Science in Rehabilitation Services program information, degree requirements, and graduation planning strategies in the Academic Catalog.

 Submit Major/Minor Change Request form online in WINGS Express.
 (Select the "Registration and Records" menu and then the "Major/Minor Change Request" option.)

 Successful applicants will be chosen from undergraduate rehabilitation services majors who have earned a 3.0 GPA and are enrolled in the rehabilitation internship requirement.
 Scholarships are awarded through the Wright State scholarship system so any additional information about deadlines, materials to submit, and the actual application can be located at RaiderConnect's scholarship search.

 Your college career is the time to begin developing professional relationships that you will use to begin your chosen career upon graduation from college.
 A wide array of opportunities are available.
 It may be difficult to participate in all activities, maintain good grades, and prepare for the future; however, it is important to begin the process and develop several nurturing relationships that can be expanded and developed as your career begins.

-The Rehabilitation Services Organization (RSO) at Wright State University prepares rehabilitation service and counseling students with experiences that will enable them to meet and network with professionals working in the field of rehabilitation.
-The WSU Rehabilitation Services Organization provides students with the opportunity to assume leadership roles and become involved in their profession.
-RSO is affiliated with the Ohio Rehabilitation Association (ORA), which is a chapter of the National Rehabilitation Association (NRA).
-Board members must be NRA members; however other student members of other professional organization may join RSO.
+The Rehabilitation Services Organization (RSO) at Wright State prepares rehabilitation service and counseling students with experiences that will enable them to meet and network with professionals working in the field of rehabilitation.
+RSO provides students with the opportunity to assume leadership roles and become involved in their profession.
+RSO is affiliated with the Ohio Rehabilitation Association (ORA), which is a chapter of the National Rehabilitation Association.
+Board members must be National Rehabilitation Association members; however other student members of other professional organization may join RSO.